-A planning checklist is essential for the owner builder when embarking on a self build kit homes.
+A planning checklist is essential for the owner builder ifyou want to build your own home.
 This series of pages will follow my experience of a kit home build from land acquisition, through owner builder construction, to moving into my new home.
 I plan to discuss all facets of this process including how I made critical decisions that impacted on the eventual outcome.

 As you can see there are 45 lines in my checklist and if you really do it properly, you would expand many of these tasks into sub tasks.